ACURO Submission FAQs

 - Earlier versions of the ACURO Appendix form allowed me to copy and paste information from the protocol into the Appendix.
 Can I still do that?

-To simplify the ACURO review process, the Appendix format was revised.
+No. To simplify the ACURO review process, the Appendix format was revised.
 The Appendix document does not require duplication of protocol information to describe the funded animal use.
 Follow the detailed instructions provided in the ACURO Appendix.

 - What do I need to do if my animal work is transferring to a different institution?